Risk Assessment and Vulnerability Analysis Indian Medical PG Practice Questions and MCQs

 * **Re-triage:** Triage is a dynamic process; a patient’s status can change, requiring constant reassessment.

-Risk Assessment and Vulnerability Analysis Indian Medical PG Question 10: Which calamity causes the most amount of damage?
+Risk Assessment and Vulnerability Analysis Indian Medical PG Question 9: What is the most common epidemic after a disaster?

 Risk Assessment and Vulnerability Analysis Explanation: **Explanation:**